70 Stops, 11 Categories

 |Superior Estates Winery||Superior|

 Prizes are cumulative.
-For example, if you collect 70 stamps, you will receive all 4 prizes. *All children who participate will be awarded a special Passport surprise.*
+For example, if you collect 70 stamps, you will receive all 4 prizes. *All children who participate will also be awarded a special Passport surprise.*

 Passport car decal and $15 in Nebraska lottery coupons